pixelastic/pathfinder-society/README.md

 extracted from the Wiki and Paizo website.
 This might take some time as it's making a bunch of HTTP requests.

+## Automation

+This repository is configured with a GitHub Action to recrawl the PatfinderWiki every week and submit a Pull Request with the new changes.
+When this Pull Request is merged, another GitHub Action will release a new `patch` version of the module.

+If the PR is not merged in one week, it will be updated with data from the most recent crawl until it is accepted.

 [1]: https://pathfinderwiki.com/wiki/Pathfinder_Wiki
 [2]: https://gamemaster.pixelastic.com/society/
 [3]: https://paizo.com